 Prothonotary Warblers are birds of conservation concern and have seen a 40% decline in population since the 1960s.
 These birds, once known as Golden Swamp Warblers, are in great need of suitable places to nest and live.
 Help us learn about Prothonotary Warbler nesting habits by building a nest box or finding a natural nest site.
 Then, you can track the following: Number of eggs laid, Number of eggs that hatch, When chicks fledge (leave the nest), Reasons why a nest fails, if not successful.

 Beach-nesting Bird Protection and Outreach

 Beach-nesting birds are among the fastest group of declining birds in North America.
 These birds lay camouflaged eggs in the sand, hiding nests from predators.
 Unfortunately, eggs and chicks are also hidden in plain sight to beachgoers.
 When beaches become heavily populated during the summer months, people may unintentionally disrupt or destroy nests, causing population declines in beach-nesting bird species.
-During the 2015 breeding season, Audubon and American Bird Conservancy repeated its collaborative bird protection and outreach program for the fourth year at Grand Isle State Park, in cooperation with the Louisiana Office of State Parks.
+During the 2017 breeding season, Audubon and American Bird Conservancy repeated its collaborative bird protection and outreach program for the sixth year at Grand Isle State Park, in cooperation with the Louisiana Office of State Parks.
 In addition, Audubon Louisiana worked with the Louisiana Department of Wildlife and Fisheries to protect bird habitat and nests on Elmer’s Island (just west of Grand Isle).
-Audubon Louisiana also began expanding this model program to Cameron Parish (western coastal Louisiana), where it provided education and outreach programs and established beach-nesting bird protection efforts.
+Audubon Louisiana continued to expand this model program to Cameron Parish (western coastal Louisiana), where it provided education and outreach programs and established beach-nesting bird protection efforts.

 Audubon Coastal Bird Survey